embeddedinn/embeddedinn.github.io/_posts/2021-06-09-System_Partitioning_Using_Device_Trees_in_a_Virtualized_System.md

 {% include base_path %}

-# System Partitioning Using Device Trees in a Virtualized System

 If you have brought up Linux on an embedded target (or loosely, any non-PC target), you would have at least heard of the term Device Tree.
 Device trees have been around for a while and have changed over time.
 This article looks at how device trees can be leveraged to create sliced systems in a virtualized, embedded system.

 I strongly suggest that you read through [Motivation for virtualization in embedded systems](https://embeddedinn.xyz/articles/tutorial/exploring_virtualization_in_riscv_machines/#motivation-for-virtualization-in-embedded-systems){:target="_blank"} before proceeding.
 This will help you better appreciate what we are doing in this article and why it is relevant.